Canada and USA

-There is a long–standing relationship between pan-European research and education networking and North American research networks, which has led to diverse transatlantic links being established in reciprocal arrangements between the two continents.
+There is a long–standing relationship between pan-European research and education networking and R&E networks in Canada and the USA, which has led to diverse transatlantic links being established in reciprocal arrangements between the two continents.

 GÉANT's North American partners